Tire Blowout Accidents – Who is at Fault?

 How Does a Tire Blowout Occur?

 Tire blowouts occur for a variety of reasons, but underinflation is the most common.
 That means that there isn’t enough air in the tires to stop the sides from being flexible enough to generate heat.
 Another cause of tire blowouts is alignment problems.
 Failing to get an alignment done as per the owner’s manual could cause a tire malfunction.
+One of the easiest things that someone can do to decrease the chance of a tire blowout occurring is to perform regular maintenance on their vehicle including their tires.

 Does Weather Impact Tire Pressure?